GODS OF OLYMPUS:

 Although this interactive adventure story shares the world of The Underworld Saga, it can be enjoyed before, after, or without reading the saga.

-The game works best on a PC, not for mobile.
+The game works on PC, mobile, tablet and most devices!

 Directions for Reading this Interactive Ebook

 Throughout this interactive ebook, you will have opportunities to make choices that will change the course of the story.
 Some of your choices may result in the death of your character or some other undesirable outcome.
-But, don’t worry, you can click back to your most recent choice and pick another path.
+But, don’t worry, you can click back to your most recent choice and pick another path or start over.

 The pronoun “you” is used to represent “you” the main character, and no other pronouns are used to describe “you.”
 I wrote the story in this way to include all types of readers, regardless of gender, sexual-orientation, religion, race, or ethnicity.